 - From KS2 to KS3.

 - During the KS4 GCSE choices process in Year 8.

 - From KS4 to KS5.

-- From KS4 to suitable alternative
+- From KS4 to suitable alternative pathways.

-pathways.
-This carried out in several ways
+This carried out in several ways including:

-including:

-- Visits from academy staff to primary schools, annual statement reviews, Looked After Children reviews and PEPs for students in Year 6. - Personalised transition planning for students with high levels of SEND and / or EHCPs. - Guided choices interviews with specialist staff to ensure that the right curriculum choices are made for KS4. - Visits with students to local FE colleges where necessary. - Support from Aspire careers advisors for SEND students in KS4.
+- Visits from academy staff to primary schools, annual statement reviews, Looked After Children reviews and PEPs for students in Year - Personalised transition planning for students with high levels of SEND and / or EHCPs. - Guided choices interviews with specialist staff to ensure that the right curriculum choices are made for KS4. - Visits with students to local FE colleges where necessary. - Support from Aspire careers advisors for SEND students in KS4. - Personal Development Studies programmes of study delivered to all students, including those with SEND, across all year groups.